lino-framework/book/docs/dev/nutshell.rst

 Lino in a nutshell
 ==================

+Let's look back at what we have learned so far.

 Models describe how the data is structured in the database.
 Tables and layouts describe how it is structured on the screen or paper.
 Actions describe what the end user can do with the data besides editing it.
-User types are a way to classify end users in order to grant them different sets of permissions.

 A "model" is the Django word for a database table.
 A model is a Python class that defines a collection of "fields".
 For each Python data type (integer,